dastoori/dastoori/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 I'm a seasoned software engineer with over a decade experience under my belt.\
-In my current role, I serve as a Lead Engineer.
+I work as a Senior DevOps Engineer.
 Outside of my full-time work, I enjoy contributing to open source projects.

 I'm starting to regularly spend time to work on several open-source libraries and projects.
 I'll be working on a wide range of projects, from fun and challenging experiments to practical tools that are used on a daily basis, utilizing technologies such as Go, Node.js, Rust, and JavaScript